What should I buy for my first accordion?

 This level of accordion will usually be more than adequate for most players, and many people never find a need to progress beyond this type of instrument.

-The final price bracket of roughly £5,000 – £6,000 upwards is exclusively composed of top quality professional standard instruments, built in Italy and fitted with the best of everything.
-The sky is really the limit here in terms of pricing, and it’s not uncommon to see new top end accordions with values of well over £10,000, and sometimes close to £20,000.
+The final price bracket of roughly £7,500 upwards is exclusively composed of top quality professional standard instruments, built in Italy and fitted with the best of everything.
+The sky is really the limit here in terms of pricing, and it’s not uncommon to see new top end accordions with values of well over £10,000, and sometimes closer to £20,000.
+Some of the best and most expensive models currently on sale can even cost in excess of £40,000!
 This is the section for professional players, or indeed, the amateur who simply wants the best!

 Size